COMPASS: Benchmarking Constrained Optimization in LLM Agents: Performance Analysis and Ablations

-While our ground truth relies on exhaustive search (Sec.~\ref{sec:eval_metric}), real travel planning requires reasoning, strategy, and efficient tool use.
-To examine whether agents display such behaviors, we analyze their tool usage and reasoning on a representative Level II task, asking them to explain their thought process (Fig.~\ref{fig:case_study}, \textit{top}).
+While our ground truth solver relies on exhaustive search (Sec.~\ref{sec:eval_metric}), a truly intelligent agent can perform \textit{strategic} search and solve CO tasks \textit{efficiently}.
+To examine whether agents display such behaviors, we conduct a case study by manually acting as the user and asking agents to explain their search strategy (Fig.~\ref{fig:case_study}).\looseness=-1